 Students wishing to participate in any of the following financial aid programs should complete a Free Application for Federal Student Aid (FAFSA) as early as possible prior to their actual enrollment at the University.
-The funding process takes six to eight weeks for completion.
+The funding process takes approximately four weeks for completion.
 Financial aid in these categories is generally limited to U.S. citizens or those in this country on other than temporary visa status.
 Funding for graduate courses is only available to students admitted to the Graduate School as "Regular" students.
 "Special" and "Transient" students are not eligible for these programs.

-These are the primary sources of long-term loans available at U.T.
-Arlington.
+These are the primary sources of long-term loans available at UT Arlington.
 Both programs include deferred repayment provisions that permit students to repay the loan after termination of at least half-time studies at the University.
 For those students demonstrating financial need, interest will not accrue on the loans while the borrowers are enrolled on at least a half-time basis.
 Information regarding loan amounts and terms can be obtained from the Financial Aid Office.

 A student who needs a job to help pay for college expenses may be eligible for employment through the Federal Work-Study Program.
 Eligibility is based on financial need as determined by the FAFSA.
 Most participants are employed in positions with various University departments, but limited off-campus jobs with certain approved agencies are also available.

 The Financial Aid Office provides financial or budgetary counseling for any and all students regardless of whether they qualify for other types of financial assistance.

 Several states offer aid to their students attending schools in other states.
 Amounts and requirements for this assistance vary greatly.
 Further information can be obtained from the home-state aid agency.